-The remaining Maximum Indebtedness coupled with the repayment of an Interfund loan to the Water Fund left \$6,359,577 as of April 30' 2011 to spend on URA priority projects.
+The remaining Maximum Indebtedness coupled with the repayment of an Interfund loan to the water fund left \$6,359,577 as of April 30 2011 to spend on URA priority projects.
 Since the Cannery Project has been the URA's top priority, those funds will be allocated toward that project.
 The URA also owns property that will be sold in the future.
-The funds generated will not count toward Maximum Indebtedness, and can be used to fund other priority projects.
-Property sales should generate in excess of \$3 million, depending on market conditions.
+The funds generated will not count toward Maximum Indebtedness, and can be used to fund priority projects.
+Property sales could generate in excess of \$3 million, depending on market conditions.

-Remaining Funds for URA Projects Amount Maximum Indebtedness of Plan 35,347,600 Long Term Debt issued and incurred -26,772,642 Total Non-Loan Tax Increment Expenditures -5,267,596 Repayment of Water Loan 3,052,215 Balance Remaining Funds for URA Projects \$6,359,577
+Remaining Funds for URA Projects Amount Maximum Indebtedness of Plan 35,347,600 Long Term Debt Issued and Incurred -26,772,642 Total Non-Loan Tax Increment Expenditures -5,267,596 Repayment of Water Loan 3,052,215 Balance Remaining Funds for URA Projects \$6,359,577

-Staff, SURPAC, and the URA Board have identified some priority projects still needed to successfully complete the URA plan, and the removal of blighted conditions in Sherwood.
-We have been working with our attorneys at BEH to develop a strategy to increase Maximum Indebtedness to complete these projects.
+Staff and the URA Board have identified some priority projects still needed to successfully complete the URA plan, and the removal of blighted conditions in Sherwood.
+We have been working with our attorneys at Beery Elsner to develop a strategy to increase Maximum Indebtedness to complete these projects.
 We will ask Community Development to determine projected costs of these projects in future years.
-URA Specialist, Jeff Tashman has submitted a proposal to assist us in that effort.
-It is attached.
+Jeff Tashman is also analyzing the URA's ability to service additional debt in the future.
 These projects include:

-- Completion of downtown streets - Redevelopment of Washington Hill streets - Redevelopment of Oregon Street to the roundabout - Extension of infrastructure to the Tonquin Industrial Area - Redevelopment of the Tannery property - Administrative expenses through the completion of the plan - Additional allocation for Façade Grants - Other projects yet to be identified by SURPAC and the URA Board
+- Completion of downtown streets - Redevelopment of Oregon Street to the roundabout - Extension of infrastructure to the Tonguin Industrial Area - Administrative expenses through the completion of the plan - Additional allocation for Façade Grants - Other projects yet to be identified by SURPAC and the URA Board